 before and after jail

 Boy George calls the press ‘sanctimonious’!
-What does he expect?
+What can a remorseless thug expect?

 ➢ Nick Duerden in The Independent this April gets the measure of the man jailed for assault on a younger man: “One thing he didn’t do inside jail was ponder the crime that had landed him inside in the first place.
 ‘No I didn’t.
 Why?
 Was I supposed to?’ ”

 ➢ Patrick Strudwick on the vile diminishing of Boy George’s crime (The Guardian last December): “We still cannot seem to take crimes of sex and violence against men seriously.
 The response of the authorities to female victims of rape and domestic violence is often lacking.
 The response of the public to male victims is one of disbelief, apathy and even humour.”